 Updated Google Maps shows extent of destruction from Israeli strikes on Houthi Yemen as leader threatens renewed attacks

-Burned out port facilities clearly seen in latest map update
+Burnt out port facilities clearly seen in latest map update

-In a televised speech from Sana’a on Saturday night, on the first day of Ramadan, Abdul-Malik al-Houthi warned that a resumption of Israeli military operations in Gaza will trigger a Houthi military response against Israel, specifically targeting the metropolis of Tel Aviv.
+In a televised speech from Sana’a on Saturday night, the first day of Ramadan, Abdul-Malik al-Houthi warned that a resumption of Israeli military operations in Gaza will trigger a Houthi military response against Israel, specifically targeting the metropolis of Tel Aviv.

 “If war returns to Gaza, we will rain fire upon all areas of the enemy regime [Israel], especially Tel Aviv, which is known as occupied Jaffa,” al-Houthi stated.

-Al-Houthi said that Houthi forces are prepared to open multiple military fronts in solidarity with Gaza if Israel continues its military operations.
+Al-Houthi said Houthi forces are prepared to open multiple military fronts in solidarity with Gaza if Israel continues its military operations.

 Another Houthi official, Hazem al-Assad, said that the United States could also be targeted for its support for Israel during the conflict.